GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 - Global intertidal change (Murray et. al, 2019; Murray et al., 2022)

 :::{figure} /_files/dea-coastalecosystems/Original_training_point_distribution.png

 **Figure 5** after Canto et al., 2023; Becker et al., 2023.
 40,934 expert labelled point occurrences of coastal ecosystem types, distributed continentally around the Australian coastline.

 #### Ecosystem definitions
-The training data definitions for Australian coastal ecosystems (Table 1, Canto et al., 2023) were sourced from the Blue Carbon Method (CER 2022) and the International Union for Conservation of Nature Global Ecosystem Typology (Keith et al., 2022).
+The training data definitions for Australian coastal ecosystems (Table 1, Canto et al., 2023) were sourced from the Blue Carbon Method (CER, 2022) and the International Union for Conservation of Nature Global Ecosystem Typology (Keith et al., 2022).

 Training point class descriptors (level 2, L2) were aggregated into broader level 1 (L1) class categories to form the basis of the DEA Coastal Ecosystem Map.
 The mapping of L2 to L1 ecosystem types, and their definitions, are described in Table 1